 I worked with a number of different therapists over two decades and I found this helpful.
 I needed different qualities in a therapist at different times in my life.
 You might find the same so it is important to find the person who is right for you - come and meet a few of us before you decide who is right for you right now.

-As well as traditional talking therapy, I like to work with creative expression (e.g drawing) and the body's felt sense.
-I offer these as options only if you are comfortable to explore these alternative methods, we can do so.
+As well as traditional talking therapy, I like to work with creative expression (e.g drawing and writing) and the body's felt sense.
+I offer these as options only.
+If you are comfortable to explore these alternative methods, we can do so.
 I offer the opportunity to explore the here and now as well as your past experiences and, if appropriate for you, a more spiritual plane of existence.